 Chili has been a staple in my life for as long as I can remember.
-Every September, as soon as the temperature hit the mid 60s, my dad would whip up a big batch.
+Every September, as soon as the temperature hit the mid 60s, my dad would whip up a big batch of chili.
 We’d eat chili all autumn and winter long.
-We’d feed it to the Pumpkin Patrol and our town’s police officers on Halloween Trick-or-Treat night … always made in the very large fish fryer in the driveway!
+We’d feed chili to the Pumpkin Patrol and our town’s police officers on Halloween Trick-or-Treat night … always made in the very large fish fryer in the driveway!
 We went through a lot of chili … chili pie … chili mac … chili and corn bread.

 When I fix chili, I really fix chili.
 This is my 7 quart cast iron dutch oven and my recipe barely fits.